 More importantly, it has class-leading interior space and stunning versatility.
 Thanks to smart engineering solutions, leg and headroom in the back are incredible for a car of these dimensions.
 Rear seats even recline and if you opt for the Magic Seat feature, you can even carry cargo that no other hatchback can dream of fitting inside.

 There are many great features on the Honda Fit Hybrid, but its incredibly versatile interior is definitely the one that will draw most family hatchback buyers.

 The Honda Vezel specs make it a good candidate for a family car as well.
 With foldable seats and a generous boot space, it makes family outings a breeze.

 If you do need something bigger but still sensible and affordable, an estate is the next step.
 The increase in dimensions translates to more interior space and a larger boot while still following the same practical philosophy.
 If there was ever a question if a pram can fit into your hatchback, there should be no such worry with a proper estate.

-The class leading versatility of the Fit in the hatchback segment is carried over to its sibling in the form of the Honda Shuttle Hybrid.
+The class leading versatility of the Fit in the hatchback segment is carried over to its sibling in the form of the Honda Shuttle Hybrid or the petrol version of the Honda Shuttle.
 Being a higher class vehicle, aside from the increase in space, also adds more features and an Earth Dreams i-VTEC engine that provides the best mixture of pulling power and fuel economy thanks to its advanced systems but also an electric motor and the same 7-speed DCT gearbox seen in the Fit Hybrid.